dulsi/gamerzilla.net/README.md

 Other Linux distributions should be largely the same as Fedora.
 The package manager may be different and dotnet may or may not be packaged.

-## What if you want you don't want it to be the root?
+## What if you want you don't want it to be the web root?

 We have not tested this yet.
 It should be as simple as updating src/AppSettings.ts to have the additional path before /api and modifying